tenet-org/tenet-docs/docs/tenet-stablecoin-protocol/stability-pool-and-liquidations.md

 ### What oracle are you using to determine the price of collateral?

 We employ a specialized version of the Chainlink protocol that we have forked for our specific needs.
 This fork retains the core logic of Chainlink, but is tailored to support our unique collateral assets, known as [wTLSD tokens](/tLSD/aggregator).
-These tokens derive their value from underlying LSD assets, with an intermediate step involving TLSD assets.
+These tokens derive their value from underlying LSD assets, with an intermediate step involving tLSD assets.

 #### How Does it Work?